 Is all coffee contaminated with mold?

-Do mycotoxins cause the jitters or crashes from coffee?
+Do mycotoxins cause coffee jitters or crashes?

 Is instant coffee higher in mycotoxins?